-The sophisticated elegance of is composed of the architects from and when they undertook the challenge of renovating and bringing light and ease in this Melbourne house.
+The sophisticated elegance of this Australian home is composed of the architects from Robson Rak and Made by Cohen when they undertook the challenge of renovating and bringing light and ease in this Melbourne house.
 The heavy and regal Victorian facade of the home hides a dynamic, contemporary and stylish interior.

 The natural sunlight reflected from the white surfaces fills the open plan living quarter boundlessly joined to the kitchen zone.
 This modern and quite functional arrangement benefits from the vast floor-to-ceiling windows that connect the living premise to a cute inner courtyard space.
 The small garden suitable for quiet and rela time is decorated by a green wall installation that offers untypical vertical greenery arrangement – separate unglazed pots with a variety of plants and flowers to introduce vital freshness to this small garden-like premise.